ilgazzararsiz/feedbacky-react-component/README.md

 | formTitle            | Title for the requested message
 | responseTitle        | Title for the response message
 | responseTitleColor   | Color for response title
+| feedbackyApiUrl   | Api Url for the feedbacky app

 *all props are default as string.